jeeb/avisynth/distrib/Readme/readme_history.txt

 20230414 3.7.3 WIP
 ------------------
+- UserDefined2Resize got an 's' parameter (to the existing b and c): support, default value = 2.3 (following DTL2020's addition in jpsdr's MT resizer repo, UserDefined2ResizeMT filter)

+  Now, as we have already three variable parameters to the optional chroma resamplers in ConvertToXX converters, ConvertToXX family got a new float 'param3' parameter which is passed to UV resizer as 's', if "userdefined2" is specified as chroma resampler.
+  If param3 is not used in a resizer but is defined, then it is simply ignored.
+  Such as "ConvertToYV24" parameter signature: c[interlaced]b[matrix]s[ChromaInPlacement]s[chromaresample]s[param1]f[param2]f[param3]f
+  e.g.: ConvertToYV24(chromaresample="userdefined2", param1=126, param2=22, param3=2.25)

+  see also description at **test6**, which was updated with this parameter as well.

+  s (support) param - controls the 'support' of filter to use by resampler engine.
+Float value in valid range from 1.5 to 15.
+Default 2.3.
+It allows to fine tune resampling result between partially non-linear but more sharper and less residual ringing (at low b and c values) and more linear processing with wider 'peaking' used.
+Setting too high in common use cases (about > 5) may visibly degrade resampler performance (fps) without any visible output changes.
+  Recommended adjustment range - between 2 and 3.

+  Examples:
+  b=126 c=22 - medium soft, almost no ringing.
+  b=102 c=2 - sharper, small local peaking.
+  b=70 c=-30 s=2 - sharper, thinner 'peaking'.
+  b=70 c=-30 s=2.5 - a bit softer, more thick 'peaking'.
+  b=82 c=20 - sharp but lots of far ringing.
+Not for using.

 - Fix #350 ConvertXXX to accept YV411 clip's frame property _ChromaLocation set to 'left' (and 'topleft' and 'bottomleft' which give the same result) instead of giving an error message.
 - Reject BlankClip() length values less than one.